 Thunderbird will scan common host names under the domain.
 If you are using an lmi.net email address, it will find the correct server names automatically, and you shoud see something like this:

 Here you need to choose if you are going to use POP or IMAP to check your mail (see this tech note if you are unsure what to choose.)

 If you are using your own domain name for email, then Thunderbird will not figure out the host names by itself, so you will need to enter the information manually.
 Fill in the information as shown here (using your email address for the Username)

 Type in mail.lmi.net for both incoming and outgoing mail server (regardless if you are using POP or IMAP).

 Then click the Re-test button.
-The port numbers should then get filled in, after which you can clock the “Create Account” button to finish.
+The port numbers should then get filled in, after which you can click the “Done” button to finish.